Business Risks

 Climate change is affecting society on a global scale, and it is one of the most important social challenges confronting the entire global community.
 The Group recognizes that the resulting changes to client investment environments and to their business portfolios by physical risks and transition risks could have a significant impact on our operations and business strategy.

-The Group is addressing these challenges by formulating business plans that closely monitor the energy situation, review climate change policy, laws and regulations in each country, and by obtaining the latest information in a timely and appropriate manner via our government, agencies and customer networks in order to recognize the requirements of complicated and developed societies and client challenges and solve them accordingly.
+The Group is addressing these challenges by formulating business plans that closely monitor the energy situation, review climate change policy, laws and regulations in each country, and by obtaining the latest information in a timely and appropriate manner via our government, agencies and client networks in order to recognize the requirements of complicated and developed societies and client challenges and solve them accordingly.

 (g) Plant accidents